scmosoeu/api-development-python/README.md

 # api-development-python

-Develop an API using python programming language
+Develop a REST API using python programming language